 At times, the FAA Air Traffic Control may instruct aircraft on the North Downwind Approach to make the U-turn at a point farther east from the 110 freeway, usually due to weather and/or traffic volume.
-Aircraft flying farther east follow what is known as the Extended Downwind Approach.
-When this occurs, aircraft may fly over Monterey Park and adjacent areas at approximate altitudes of 2,500' mean sea level (MSL) or above and then continue to descend as they turn and head west for final approach to LAX.
+Aircraft flying farther east follow what is know as the Extended Downwind Approach.
+When this occurs, aircraft may fly over Monterey Park and adjacent areas at altitudes at or above 2,500' MSL and then continue to descend as they turn and head west for final approach to LAX.